Configure Lambda durable functions

 Set appropriate execution timeouts – Configure

 ExecutionTimeoutbased on your workflow's maximum expected duration.
-Don't set unnecessarily long timeouts as they affect cost and resource allocation. -
+Do not set unnecessarily long timeouts as they affect cost and resource allocation. -

 Balance retention with storage costs – Set